Dusicky also known as All Souls’ Day

 “All Souls’ Day” is a quiet, reflective day.
 Czech people are much known for being the most atheistic country, but they hold “All Souls’ Day” as something like a religious fervor.
 It is a remembrance of loved ones and friends.
 Czech families attend church services and light candles on the graves of their beloved and pay them respect.
 Czech’s arrange the grave lay wreaths, flowers and spend time honoring them.
 It is a very spiritual day, that persisted even in our materialistic world of today.

 Despite the weather, not even rainy or cold weather would not discourage Czech people from honoring their dead.
 When this day falls mid-week, many Czech people will celebrate the weekend before or after the actual date.
 If you ever manage to visit a cemetery in the Czech Republic during this time, you will notice the flickering glow of lit candles.
-It really looks like a peaceful and peaceful holy way.
+It really looks peaceful and holy.

 On the other hand, Halloween is a very different day with activities including trick-or-treating, attending Halloween costume parties, apple bobbing, playing pranks, telling scary stories and mainly carving jack-o-lanterns.